Social cognitive theory: Modeling and observational learning

-Modeling does not limit to only live demonstrations but also verbal and written behaviour can act as indirect forms of modeling.
-Modeling not only allows students to learn behaviour that they should repeat but also to inhibit certain behaviours.
+Modeling is not just about copying behavior, but also about learning new rules through observation.
+This higher level of learning can be achieved through abstract modeling, where observers extract rules governing specific behaviors and use them to generate new instances of behavior.
 For instance, if a teacher glares at one student who is talking out of turn, other students may suppress this behavior to avoid a similar reaction.
 Teachers model both material objectives and underlying curriculum of virtuous living.
 Teachers should also be dedicated to the building of high self-efficacy levels in their students by recognizing their accomplishments.

-Outcome expectancies
+Outcome expectancies and reinforcements

 To learn a particular behavior, people must understand what the potential outcome is if they repeat that behavior.
 The observer does not expect the actual rewards or punishments incurred by the model, but anticipates similar outcomes when imitating the behavior (called outcome expectancies), which is why modeling impacts cognition and behavior.
+Reinforcements encompass both internal and external responses to an individual's behavior, influencing the probability of either sustaining or ceasing the behavior.
+These reinforcements may originate from within the individual or the external environment and can take the form of either positive or negative outcomes.
+Within the Social Cognitive Theory framework, this construct is particularly integral to understanding the reciprocal interplay between behavior and the environment.

 These expectancies are heavily influenced by the environment that the observer grows up in; for example, the expected consequences for a DUI in the United States of America are a fine, with possible jail time, whereas the same charge in another country might lead to the infliction of the death penalty.

-For example, in the case of a student, the instructions the teacher provides help students see what outcome a particular behaviour leads to.
-It is the duty of the teacher to teach a student that when a behaviour is successfully learned, the outcomes are meaningful and valuable to the students.
+For example, in the case of a student, the instructions the teacher provides help students see what outcome a particular behavior leads to.
+It is the duty of the teacher to teach a student that when a behavior is successfully learned, the outcomes are meaningful and valuable to the students.